propavingk/SloBudget/samples/README.md

 A synthetic service level indicator over four hours at five minute intervals, 2000 events per interval, starting at 2026-03-01T00:00:00Z.
-It was constructed
+It was constructed to exercise the full accounting path:

+- 00:00 to 00:55, twelve healthy intervals, one bad event each.
+- 01:00 to 01:25, six incident intervals, 220 bad events each (11 percent